xamarin/XamarinComponents/XPlat/Shopify/iOS/component/GettingStarted.md

 Products returned from the API include all of their subordinate objects, including variants, options, and option values.

-To get a partial list of products, use `GetProductsPageAsync` or `GetProductsPage`.
+To get a partial list of products, use `GetProductsPageAsync`.

 ```csharp
 var result = await myClient.GetProductsPageAsync (1);